dezzak/lmld-constitution/constitution.md

 ### 6. Election of Officers, Executive Committee and Conference Representatives
   6.1.
 The Officers and Ordinary Members  shall be elected by and from members of the Local Party at the time of the Annual General Meeting, provided that, with the prior agreement of the Regional Party, a member of the Party who is not a member of the Local Party may be elected to the office of Treasurer.
 If an election is contested, there shall be a ballot [in which all Local Party members are sent ballot papers].
   6.2.
 The term of office of Officers and  Ordinary Members  shall be from the 1st January following their election until the following 31st December.
 They shall be eligible for re-election, save that the Chair shall not serve for more than three consecutive terms, and shall not be eligible for re-election as Chair for two terms after leaving Office.
   6.3.
-Nominations for election shall be invited in the notice summoning the AGM, and shall close at the AGM, but not before the reception of the Chair’s and Treasurer’s  reports.
+Nominations for election shall be invited in the notice summoning the AGM, and shall close at the AGM, but not before the reception of the Chair's and Treasurer's  reports.
 They must be proposed and seconded, and except in the case of nominations made at the AGM shall be in writing signed by the proposer, seconder and candidate.
   6.4.
 Where elections are contested, ballot papers shall be distributed [to all members of the Local Party within 7 days]/[at the AGM], and must be returned to the Returning Officer [within 21 days after]/[at] the AGM.
   6.5.
 No person may be elected to hold more than one Office, or may be elected to be both an Officer and an Ordinary Member.
 Elections for Officers shall be counted in the order listed in Section 5.1 and for Ordinary Members after Officers.
-Any votes cast for candidates already elected to Office shall be transferred according to the voters’ subsequent preferences.
+Any votes cast for candidates already elected to Office shall be transferred according to the voters' subsequent preferences.
   6.6.
 All contested elections under this constitution shall be by secret ballot by the Single Transferable Vote method in accordance with election rules made under the Party Constitution.
   6.7.
 The Executive Committee shall appoint some disinterested person to act as Returning Officer.
 The Returning Officer shall be responsible for the receipt of nominations and for the preparation and distribution of ballot papers, their receipt and counting on return, and the declaration of the results.
   6.8.
 Accidental failure to despatch notice of the AGM or a ballot paper in due time or at all to a person entitled to vote shall not invalidate an election or be treated as an irregularity, unless a substantial number of persons entitled to vote have not received notices or ballot papers at all or have received them too late to make it practicable to attend the meeting or return the ballot paper in due time by first-class post.